WaleedK2000/waleedk2000.github.io/_posts/2022-12-25-Ordering-From-Daraz.md

 layout: post
 title:  Ordering Banda KM-99 Keyboard From Daraz.pk
 date:   2022-12-25 13:40:16
-description: My  review of RGB Mechanical feeling banda Keyboard sold by funbug.pk on popular ecommerece platform daraz.pk.
+description: My review of RGB Mechanical feeling banda Keyboard sold by funbug.pk on popular  daraz.pk.
 It also comes with a mouse and free mouse pad by the seller.
-I recently needed to get a keyboard in the 2,000 PKR range.
-Here's my review after using this keyboard for a few days.
 tags: reviews, technology
 categories: general
 ---